-Budgeted cost: £ 24,500
+Budgeted cost: £ 33,823

 Activity Evidence that supports this approach Challenge number(s) addressed Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic.
 Those students tutoring using NTP will be disadvantaged, including those who are high attainers.
-Differentiated tutoring in place HA and some MA students to receive Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those fall- ing behind, both one-to-one: One to one tuition EEF (educationendow- mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1,2,3,4 tutoring from Brilliant club.
-LA students will access Talent Ed and EAL intervention in school Curriculum based interventions and financial support for specific learning resources Pupils may require targeted academic support to assist language development, literacy, or numeracy.
+Differentiated tutoring in place for all pupil premium students in STEM subjects.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendow-mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1,2,3,4

+Academic mentor in post for 2023-24 academic year to provide targeted English intervention and tuition.
+Curriculum based interventions and financial support for specific learning resources Pupils may require targeted academic support to assist language development, literacy, or numeracy.
 Interventions should be carefully linked to classroom teaching and matched to specific needs, whilst not inhibiting pupils' access to the curriculum.
 Supporting resources: • The EEF's 'Selecting Interventions' tool offers evidence-informed guidance to select an apt programme. • The EEF has dedicated web pages on effective approaches to support literacy and numeracy.
 Levels of parental engagement are consistently associated with improved academic outcomes.
 1, 2, 4 Preventative Behaviour programme Social and emotional skills support effective learning and are linked to positive outcomes later in life.
 Peer tutoring includes a range of approaches in which pupils work in small groups to provide each other with explicit teaching support.
 Intensive individual support, either one to one or as a small group, can support student learning.
 2, 3